Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Skye, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers in Skye shows around 18 new homes approved each year over the past five financial years ending FY26.
-This totals an estimated 90 homes.
-In FY26 so far, 55 approvals have been recorded.
-Despite population decline during this period, housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.
+AreaSearch analysis of ABS building approval numbers shows Skye has seen around 18 new homes approved each year over the past five financial years to June 2026, totalling an estimated 90 homes.
+As of June 2026, 56 approvals have been recorded.
+Despite population decline during this period, housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.
+New homes are being built at an average expected construction cost value of $487,000, indicating developers target the premium market segment with higher-end properties.

 Frequently Asked Questions - Development